-Our next Capstone event will be held February 21, 2015, and registration is still open!
+Our next Capstone event will be held in February 2016, and registration will open next Spring semester!

 Unfortunately, registration for Capstone 2015 is now closed, but look for more upcoming FEMMES events, including summer camp and After School activities next fall and spring semesters!

-We are conducting registration using an online form this year, and the forms in Spanish and English are available at the links below. .
-The event will be held this year on Saturday, February 21 from 8:45 am-4:15 pm on Duke University’s West Campus.
+We are conducting registration using an online form this year, and the forms in Spanish and English are available at the links below.
+The event will be held on February 2016 from 8:45 am-4:15 pm on Duke University’s West Campus.
 This event is for 4th-6th grade Durham girls.

 Spanish form — https://duke.qualtrics.com/SE/?SID=SV_bvhI2WWOjCbF1R3